-Wealthfront and Betterment need investors to transfer over their assets in order to create those target-date fund accounts, and they can only see the assets they hold.
+Empower needs investors to transfer over their assets in order to create those target-date fund accounts, and they can only see the assets they hold.
 Once you give them your assets, they allocate them to create a balanced portfolio, but only within that account.
 That's a valuable service, but for investors with multiple accounts already, it may not be the right solution.

-Wealthfront charges 0.25% of your assets, Betterment charges up to 0.35% and FutureAdvisor is free if you want to DIY or charges 0.5% of your assets to manage your money.
 Vanguard's target-date funds charge 0.17%.
 The expense ratio for Wells Fargo’s index-based target-date funds ranges from an average of 0.35% to 1.63% per year.
 For the two classes of Fidelity’s actively managed Freedom funds, the average annual expense ratios are 0.57% and 0.60%.

 A Top Down View Of Your Overall Finances

 In order to get a balanced recommendation for your investment portfolio, it's important for the robo-advisor to see what your overall financial picture looks like.
 For example, let's say you own a lot of real estate like I do (~35% of my net worth).

 If you believe in modern portfolio theory, then it's important to take into account the other parts of your net worth when filling out Pesonal Capital's simple questionnaire in the beginning.